openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/edit_numerical_input_advanced.rst

 Adding Hints
 ===================

-See :ref:`Subsection_configure_hints_advanced` for more information about adding hints to problems.
+See :ref:`Adding Hints via the Advanced Editor` for more information about adding hints to problems.

 .. _Multiple Responses in Numerical Input Problems: